CleanTalk/xenforo2-antispam/README.md

 # xenforo2-antispam
 Xenforo2 anti-spam extension.
-# Version 1.5
+# Version 1.6

 ## How to install

-1) Copy Cleantalk folder to your <xenforo root directory>/src/Addons
+1) Copy CleanTalk folder to your <xenforo root directory>/src/Addons
 2) Go to ACP->Addons->Install